freenas/freenas-docs/userguide/directoryservice.rst

    Adding a Kerberos Realm

 :numref:`Table %s <ker_realm_config_tab>`
 summarizes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

 .. _ker_realm_config_tab:

-.. table:: **Kerberos Realm Options**
+.. table:: Kerberos Realm Options

    +------------------------+-----------+------------------------------------------------------------------------------------------------------------------+
    | **Setting**            | **Value** | **Description**                                                                                                  |